tml21/libtml-python/doc/tml_install.md

 ## Prerequisites ##

-TML for Python uses *disutils* to build and install the libraries.
+TML for Python uses *distutils* to build and install the libraries.
 Compiling the Python Extension to access the libTML core library requires a compiler.
 For installation on Linux use gcc and on Windows Visual Studio.

+### Working with libTML-c binary packages ###

+If you use the libTML-c binary packages you have to take care about the runtime environment.<br>
+Please refer to the "[Install libTML-c binary package](http://libtml.org/docs/libtml-c-html/tml_bin_install.html)" documentation for details.

+It may be necessary to configure the system using the right compiler and runtime environment.<br>
+For example on FreeBSD:

+	setenv CC gcc49
+	setenv CXX g++49
+	setenv LD_LIBRARY_PATH /usr/local/lib/gcc49

 ## Installation ##